 Travis L. Mullaney

-Travis has nearly ten years of experience assisting clients with a broad spectrum of matters arising throughout the government contracts lifecycle.
+Travis has over ten years of experience assisting clients with a broad spectrum of matters arising throughout the government contracts lifecycle.

 Travis has represented clients of all sizes from small IT consulting shops to multi-billion dollar defense contractors.
 His diverse practice has included clients from the technology, defense, construction, energy, and aerospace industries.